Summer School Catalog

 Tuition and registration fees will be refunded if a course is cancelled due to insufficient enrollment.

-The District Office will process refunds within one week of the cancelled or dropped course.
-A refund check will be issued if paid by cash or
+The District Office will process check refunds within one week of the cancelled or dropped course.

 Student Class Schedule

-A mailing listing the course, starting date and class time will be sent home to those who registered and paid by May 12th.
-This letter will be
+A schedule listing the course, starting date and class time, will be mailed home the week of May 28th.

-Textbooks for summer school may be purchased beginning Monday, June 12th from 7:30 a.m. to 12:30 p.m. at the GBS Bookstore.
-Students should
+Textbooks for summer school may be purchased beginning Monday, June 11th from 8:00 a.m. to 1:00 p.m. at the GBN Bookstore.
+Students should bring

-bring cash, check or MasterCard/Visa credit card to purchase books and/or supplies.
-The GBS Bookstore will be open from 7:30 a.m. to 1:30 p.m.
+cash, check or MasterCard/Visa credit card to purchase books and/or supplies.
+The GBN Bookstore will be open from 7:30 a.m. to 1:30 p.m. daily

 There is NO bus transportation provided for summer school.